We are located in DePaolo Hall on the second floor in the west side of the building in Room 2079.

 Post-doctoral Fellowship Program

-This will be the inaugural class of Post-Doctoral Fellows recruited for the Counseling Center.
-The Center staff highly anticipates the resumption of active training and welcomes the opportunity to work with post-doctoral Fellows.
-The desired start date is August 1, 2013 or as negotiated with the Training Coordinator.
+The 2013-2014 year was our inaugural class of Post-Doctoral Fellows recruited for the Counseling Center.
+The Center staff highly anticipates the continuation of active training and welcomes the opportunity to work with post-doctoral Fellows.
+The desired start date for the next class is August 11, 2014 or as negotiated with the Training Coordinator.